Out of control.

 I'm running on my toes now at a full sprint as if I'm at the Olympics running the 100-meter dash.
 Everything around me is a blur.
 I can't even make out distinct faces in the crowd, as I'm focused on what I can control - running as fast as I can without knocking any people over.
 I'm running, and I'm running.
 Then I approach an escalator, luckily without many people on it.
 I'm now skipping steps focused on reaching the top of the escalator and how much longer to the gate.
 I get to the top and see the straight shot down the corridor.
 I start counting down the gate numbers, B46, B44, B36...

 In my full-out sprint, breathing in all the oxygen I can, I never even looked at the watch to see if I'll make it.

 Gate B28...
 I made it as the last few passengers are boarding the plane and my friend waving her arms at me.
 I slow my pace as I hand my passport to the woman behind the counter and hug my friend.
 We are both laughing at the comedy of it all, and we walk over to the tunnel entrance to have our boarding passes scanned.
 We're on our way to Amsterdam.

 As I sit in my seat, I reflect on the fact that no matter how many times I was faced with being out of control, it all works out.
 All we can do is sit back and enjoy the ride.

 This is part 1 of a 3 part blog series featuring my experience of running the 2018 Comrades Marathon.
-Tune in next week for the next edition.
+Read the next part of the series here.